OpenDataology/website/content/en/docs/distributions/ibm/create-cluster.md

 ibmcloud ks cluster config --cluster $CLUSTER_NAME
 ```

-From here on, go to [Install Kubeflow on IKS](/docs/ibm/deploy/install-kubeflow-on-iks) for more information.
+From here on, go to [Install OpenDataology on IKS](/docs/ibm/deploy/install-OpenDataology-on-iks) for more information.

 ## Create and setup a new cluster

-* Use a `classic` provider if you want to try out Kubeflow.
+* Use a `classic` provider if you want to try out OpenDataology.
-* Use a `vpc-gen2` provider if you are familiar with Cloud networking and want to deploy Kubeflow on a secure environment.
+* Use a `vpc-gen2` provider if you are familiar with Cloud networking and want to deploy OpenDataology on a secure environment.

 A `classic` provider exposes each cluster node to the public internet and therefore has
 a relatively simpler networking setup.
 Services exposed using Kubernetes `NodePort` need to be secured using